anzylee/HAND-FIM_Assessment_public/.ipynb_checkpoints/README-checkpoint.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This toolset is composed of three main python scripts, which should be run sequentially in the following order.
+This toolset is composed of three main python scripts, which the first script should be run before the second script.

 #### 1. SFE_Mainstem_HAND_params_calc.py
-This python script calculates the HG parameters including W, P, A, and R. For this example, we use 1-m DEM with bathymetry and 10-m DEM without bathymetry.
+This python script calculates the HG parameters including W, P, A, and R using the HAND method.
+For this example, we calculate them for 1-m DEM with bathymetry and 10-m DEM without bathymetry.
 - Input
     - Topography of interest in raster format
         - 1-m DEM with bathymetry